PV Modules Information

 - 30-year product guarantee

-You can control the energy flows in your household centrally with the SOLARWATT EnergyManager.
-What if a modern chest freezer thermostat switched on exactly when solar power was available?
+You can centrally control the energy flow in your household with the SOLARWATT EnergyManager.
 Learn what else the EnergyManager can do here.